james-a-rob/medusa-sample-plugin/README.md

 ## Overview
 An intetionally simple Medusa JS plugin.
 Useful for learning how Medusa plugins are built and as a starting point to create your own.

-Plugin allows Youtube video to be displayed on product pages.
+This plugin enables Youtube videos to be added to product pages via the admin dashboard.

 ## Includes
   - Admin UI widget [Link to code]
   - New entity in DB
+  - Service to query DB
   - Admin endpoints
   - Store endpoint
   - Tests for backend and admin UI widget